Birthdate: 12 June 1992

 Coutinho had an excellent season in 2014/15, missing only three Premier League matches and also appearing in seventeen cup-ties.
 He enhanced his reputation as a scorer of exceptional goals with his strikes against Southampton and Manchester City in the League and against Bolton Wanderers, Blackburn Rovers and Aston Villa in the Cup.
 In January he signed a new five year contract and when it became apparent that Liverpool would not qualify for the Champions League, he brushed off any questions over the possibility of him leaving.
 He was deservedly a multi-prize winner at the club's end-of-season awards evening and his club form was rewarded with a call up to the national squad for the Copa America.

-In 2015-16 Coutinho was outstanding, scoring twelve goals in all competitions.
+In 2015/16 Coutinho was outstanding, scoring twelve goals in all competitions.
 They included a stunning strike from outside the box at Stoke City in the opening game, the equaliser in the League Cup final and a brilliant solo goal against Manchester United at Old Trafford in the last sixteen of the Champions League.
 He won four end of season awards and was called up by Brazil or the Copa America which was held in the USA.
-As Liverpool failed to qualify for Europe there was inevitable speculation about his future and it was reported in June that a £30 million bid from Paris St Germain had been dismissed out of hand by the club.
+Coutinho was either said to be heading to Barcelona or Paris St Germain in the summer of 2017, but committed himself to Liverpool by signing a new five-year contract in January, making him reportedly the highest earner at the club.

 Appearances per season